jacobemcken/jacobemcken.github.io/_posts/2004-06-26-design-for-new-debianartdk-website.markdown

 date_gmt: '2004-06-26 19:17:17 +0200'
 categories:
 - Graphics
-tags: []
+tags:
+- debian
 comments: false
 ---
 Today I worked on a design for the upcomming <a href="http://www.debianart.dk/">debianart.dk</a> site.
 The domain name isn't enabled yet but on linux your don't need <abbr title="Dynamic Name Service">DNS</abbr> to access the site.
-Put something like the following in your /etc/hosts file like this:
+Put something like the following in your `/etc/hosts` file like this:

 <div class="code">80.196.151.225 debianart.dk www.debianart.dk</div>
 ...and access it anyway.
 I don't know if there is a similar way on Windows?!

-I think it lookss pretty good so far.
+I think it looks pretty good so far.